Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 Additionally, your normal bolts are retrievable from the ground, but only if you miss (just approach and interact with one).
 This enables an interesting strategy with the Banshee Module modification (on the 5th row).
 The mod turns each normal bolt into a fear totem, steadily scaring away nearby enemies.
 As the bolts are retrievable, you can effectively provide safe havens for your team as long as your ammo reserves hold out.

-- [2] Increased Quiver Capacity – gives more chances to freeze enemies
+- [2] Increased Quiver Capacity – Gives more chances to freeze enemies

-- [1] Stabilizing Arm Brace – switching bolts quickly is necessary to capitalize on this build.
+- [1] Stabilizing Arm Brace – Switching bolts quickly is necessary to capitalize on this build.

 - [1] Potent Special Bolts

-Build B: Banshee Bane
+Build B: Quick Fire

 Grappling Hook & Build